Other Names: river bream, redbellies, robins, or longear sunfish

 The redbreast sunfish is among the most colorful sunfish you can find.
-It is a panfish native to the river systems in the eastern United States and eastern Canada, from New Brunswick to Central Florida.
+It is a panfish native to the eastern United States and eastern Canada river systems, from New Brunswick to Central Florida.

-Redbreast Sunfish are common in springs and rivers of central to north Florida, but they are absent from south Florida.
+Redbreast Sunfish are common in springs and rivers of central to north Florida but absent from south Florida.

 Redbreasts rarely live in ponds or large lakes since they prefer areas that have moving water.
-The best place to look for the redbreast sunfish is in streams, swamps, and rivers that have current.
-The redbreast may resemble other sunfish, like the bluegills in bodily shape.
-However, they are longer than most of them and distinguished from other bream by their long opercular ear flap.
+The best place to look for redbreast sunfish is in streams, swamps, and rivers with currents.
+The red breast may resemble other sunfish, like the bluegills, in bodily shape.
+However, they are longer than most and distinguished from other breams by their long opercular ear flap.

-They have no recognized subspecies, but they can provide hybrid species with the sunfish family members.
+They have no recognized subspecies but can provide hybrid species with the sunfish family members.

 Identifying A Redbreast Sunfish